 Whether you have been struggling with your mental health for many years or are feeling the impact of the recent challenges, we want to remind you that it is okay to look for extra support.
 Choose kindness for yourself, allow yourself grace.
 We all can use a little help and understanding during these hectic times.

-This Mental Health Awareness Month, we put together this list of resources to support mental health and be mental health advocates.
+We put together this list of resources to support mental health and be mental health advocates for ourselves and others.

 If you're feeling anxious or stressed